lapphe/AMBER-pipeline/tutorial.md

 --3 AMBER files from this github repository<br>
 --4 Behavior classifiers from the OSF repository <br>
 <br>
-Detailed installation and set up instructions can be found [here.](https://github.com/lapphe/AMBER-pipeline/wiki/Installations-and-set-up)
+Detailed installation and set up instructions can be found [here.](https://github.com/lapphe/AMBER-pipeline/wiki/Installations-and-set-up) <br>

 # Pose estimation <br>
 The AMBER_pose_estimation.py script will run your videos through all pose estimation and post-pose estimation steps required for all videos in the video folder.
 It will then prepare files for use in SimBA. <br>